 East-West Gateway Council of Governments (EWG) is now accepting project applications for the Surface Transportation Block Grant Program – Suballocated (STP-S).
 STP-S funds are available to eligible Illinois and Missouri sponsors.
-EWG has new STP-S applications and a new scoring process.
-Please review this informational document to learn more about the new process.
+Please review this informational document to learn more about the STP-S application/scoring process.

 The STP-S Project Development Workbook provides information on the STP-S program requirements and describes how to complete and submit an STP-S application.
 The STP-S Scoring Criteria Guide describes the criteria used to score STP-S projects.
 Sponsor information is required to download project applications.
 Click on the button below to download the project application forms.